AbhishekThorat/demo_unit_test_typescript/README.md

-# User's remaining amount calculator for particular journey.

-`stack used -> jest + typescript + es6`
+# Demo project to write unit test cases for basic typescript functions/methods

+`jest + typescript`

  ## Steps to Run the application

  - `npm install` - To install all required dependencies
  - `npm test` - To test balance calculation functions.

- `Assignment details -`
-   - Added method to calculate the user's remaining amount by considering user's journey.
-   - Added test cases for the same.